mariam010101/ProjectS4/README.md

 # Football Prediction & Betting Risk System

 A two-layer data project combining a **machine learning pipeline** for match outcome prediction with a **fully normalised SQL Server database** for structured storage, querying, and access control.
-The system processes 10 seasons of English Premier League data (2015/16–2024/25), estimates result probabilities, and exposes computed risk features through a relational database designed to production database standards.Thpugh the interface uses real up-to-date matches by data scraping.
+The system processes 10 seasons of English Premier League data (2015/16–2024/25), estimates result probabilities, and exposes computed risk features through a relational database designed to production database standards.Though the interface uses real up-to-date matches with the help of data scraping.

 ---